TheDhejavu/bankNuban/README.md

 0*3+1*7+1*3+0*3+0*7+0*3+0*3+0*7+1*3+4*3+5*7+7*3= 81
 #### Step 2.
 Module 10 of 81 is 1
-i.e. 1 is the remainder when you divide 81 by 10 Step3.
+i.e. 1 is the remainder when you divide 81 by 10
+#### Step 3.
 Subtract 1 from 10 to get  Check Digit 9
+#
 Therefore the NUBAN code for this example account is 0000014579